Suit fabrics play a huge role in determining the suit’s style and appearance.

 - Ideal for everyday use

 Cotton is the second most preferable suit fabric, only after wool.
-It is the fibers surrounding the plant that is used as a material for tailoring.
+The fibers surrounding the plant are used as a material for tailoring.

-Cotton suits tend to fold easily, making it look ill-fitting.
-They are very soft and breathable, however fairly durable.
+Cotton suits tend to fold easily, making them look ill-fitting.
+On the other hand, they are very soft and breathable but fairly durable.

 - Good for semi-formal and casual events